rotundasoftware/backbone-courier/README.md

 * If a view needs information from its ancestors, it requests it using a message that bubbles up the hierarchy and then back down, returning a value (again, without explicit dependencies).
 * Global variables and / or event aggregators are not used.

-Backbone.Courier is a very small library (< 200 lines of code) that can be leveraged to easily follow these best practices.
+Backbone.Courier is a very small library (< 200 lines of code) that can be leveraged to easily follow these principles of perfect encapsulation.

 Use Backbone.Courier in conjunction with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) and [Cartero](https://github.com/rotundasoftware/cartero) / [Parcelify](https://github.com/rotundasoftware/parcelify) for a completely modularized front end experience.